 const signature = CryptoJS.enc.Base64.stringify(hash);

-Consult these additional resources for more information on accessible data from Shopmonkey.
+For more information on accessible data from Shopmonkey consult the resource below.